ankitp544/ZulipBot/README.md

 Zulip bot API

 License:-
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache 2.0 Open Source License.